orangejuyce/orangejuyce/README.md

 ✦ PLEASE, Please, Refrain from making sexual jokes, I'll most likely block/hide you for the time being. -This doesn't count 4 close friends

-✦ I'm overly sensitive, If you don't want to be bothered please just tell me that😥
+✦ I'm overly sensitive, If you don't want to be bothered please just tell me that and PLEASE dont snap at me😥

 ✦ I get burnt out easily depending who i'm talking to, I try not to talk too much but i always do so if you dont like yappers then.. 🤷‍♂️